aer-i/Light-Frame-Library/README.md

 ⚠️Unusable, Unfinished⚠️

-Don't use that, it's terrible.

-Simple C++ 20 library for window creation, input handling, 2d rendering via Vulkan 1.3.

-Working only on Visual Studio for now.
+Working only on Visual Studio 2022 for now.
-Maybe I will add CMake support in future.🧢

-features:
-- rendering quads (even with textures) :)
-- rendering text
-- 2d camera
-- keyboard & mouse input handling

 TODO:
 - FIX DESCRIPTOR INDEXING